Stephen321/3rdYearProject/README.md

-# 3rdYearProject
+# Malevolence Unfolded
-This is our 3rd Year Project for our Computer Games Development course.
+This is a paired project created in the 3rd year of our Computer Games Development course.

 Created by: